-Some Chinese solar panel manufacturers have stopped shipping to the U.S. over tariff concerns, installers say
+Some Chinese solar-panel manufacturers have stopped shipping to the U.S. over tariff concerns, installers say

 The United States in 2012 levied import tariffs of 30 percent on solar panels produced in China, concluding that China was unfairly subsidizing its manufacturers, allowing them to dump panels into the global market at prices below the cost of production.

 After those tariffs were imposed, some Chinese manufacturers shifted some of their production to Southeast Asia.
-The anonymous petitioners claim this was a mere attempt to circumvent the anti-dumping tariffs, which they now want Commerce to levy on the producers in Southeast Asia.
+The anonymous petitioners claim this was a mere attempt to circumvent the anti-dumping tariffs, which they now want the Commerce Department to levy on the producers in Southeast Asia.

-The petition to the Commerce Department seeking higher import tariffs was filed by an anonymous group of companies that describe themselves as U.S.-based solar manufacturers attempting to combat unfair Chinese competition.
+The petition seeking higher import tariffs was filed by an anonymous group of companies that describe themselves as U.S.-based solar manufacturers attempting to combat unfair Chinese competition.

-Timothy Brightbill, a lawyer at Wiley Rein LLP representing the group, said they chose to remain anonymous to avoid retaliation by Chinese authorities.
+Timothy Brightbill, a lawyer at Wiley Rein representing the group, said they chose to remain anonymous to avoid retaliation by Chinese authorities.
 “Prior U.S. solar producers have been hacked by the People’s Liberation Army and subject to other types of retaliation in the marketplace,” he said.

-“The Chinese companies may be assembling solar panels in another country but all of the solar supply chain is still in China — all of the raw materials, all of the R & D and nearly all of the capital investment and equipment.
+“The Chinese companies may be assembling solar panels in another country, but all of the solar supply chain is still in China — all of the raw materials, all of the R&D and nearly all of the capital investment and equipment.
 So that is the definition of circumvention under the law,” Brightbill said.

 He called the petition “fully consistent with this administration’s climate goals.”